RestKit/RestKit/README.md

 1. Switch to the 'Build' tab in your project inspector.
 Make sure that your **Configuration** pop-up menu reads **All Configurations** so that your changes will work for all build configurations.
 1. Find the **Header Search Paths** setting.
 Double click and add a new entry.
 When RestKit is compiled, it will copy all relevant headers to the appropriate location under the /Build directory within the RestKit checkout.
 You need to add a path to the /Build directory of RestKit, relative to your project file.
 For example, if you checked the submodule out in the root directory of your project, your header path would be `"$(SOURCE_ROOT)/RestKit/Build"`.
 1. Find the **Library Search Paths** setting.
 Double click and add a new entry.
 Add a search path to your RestKit build directory such as `"$(SOURCE_ROOT)/RestKit/Build/$(BUILD_STYLE)-$(PLATFORM_NAME)"`
 1. Now find the **Other Linker Flags** setting.
-Double click it and add entries for -all_load and -ObjC.
+Double click it and add entries for -ObjC.
 1. You may now close out the inspector window.

 Xcode 4.x (Git Submodule)